ufo2mstar/ufo2mstar.github.io/_posts/2017-11-27-mind_inputs_and_opinions.md

 Transposing the insight from the above exercise into a workable life lesson, we have

 ## How-to
-Opinions are objects you carry with you in a box and should be easily replaceable, swaping it out for a better opinion if they turn out to be no good anymore..The trick is to keep your identity separate from your opinions..
+Opinions are objects you carry with you in a box and should be easily replaceable: swaping it out for a better opinion if they turn out to be no good anymore..
+>The trick is to keep your identity separate from your opinions.

 If you attribute your opinions to your identity, i.e: what's in the box is who your are, then you will cling to them despite any evidence to the contrary!